lhc/eventos.lhc.net.br/README.md

 [this blog post](https://rennerocha.com/posts/configuring-self-hosted-calendar-for-small-community/)
 as reference.
 Also, you can keep in touch with LHC members to get more info how to manage it.

+You need to install [flyctl](https://fly.io/docs/flyctl/install/) CLI to be able to execute any of the tasks described below.

 ## Deployment

 The application is running in a [fly.io](https://fly.io/) account.
 If you are planning to upgrade it,